 - Women’s clothing in Norman times

-- A re-enactment of the Battle of Hastings
+- A re-enactment of the Battle of Hastings in 2015

 The Normans invaded England because they thought William the Conqueror, who was also the Duke of Normandy, should be king instead of Harold.
 When King Edward the Confessor died there wasn’t anyone else in line to take the throne, so this meant that a few different people thought they should be king.
 It also meant that 1066, when Edward died, was not a peaceful year.